annabelhayes/thortful/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.

+## Description

+Get creative with the inside of your Dad's birthday card this year and insert a dad joke that he's guaranteed to find much funnier than everyone else!
+Generate a random dad joke from the Home page, or head to the Search page to get a list of jokes that match your search terms.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.